mollie/laravel-cashier-mollie/docs/02-subscriptions.md

 You may configure subscription plans in `config/cashier_plans.php`.

-Note that any already scheduled order items will not be affected by the plan change.
+Note that any already scheduled order items will not be affected when you make changes to a plan.

 If you want to see your plan changes reflected immediately, run the `SyncSubscriptionPlans` command using